nwjs/nw.js/docs/For Users/Migration/From 0.12 to 0.13.md

 ### Known issues

-+ Appending zip to the executable is currently not supported.
-Please use plain files or a separate zip file.
 + The following window options passed to nw.Window.open() is not effective on Linux: `min_width`, `min_height`, `max_width`, `max_height`, `resizable` for now; try to set them in the callback.
 + `nw.Window.get(window_object)` is not working as expected when passing the argument; use `window_object.nw.Window.get()` as a workaround.
 + `nw.Window.reloadDev()` is not supported for now